fever-ch/http-ping/README.md

   -4, --ipv4                    force IPv4 resolution for dual-stacked sites
   -6, --ipv6                    force IPv6 resolution for dual-stacked sites
       --keep-cookies            keep received cookies between requests
-      --no-server-error         ignore server errors (5xx), do not handle them as "lost pings" --parameter stringArray   add one or more parameters to the query, in the form name:value -q, --quiet                   print less details
+      --method string           select a which HTTP method to be used (default "GET") --no-server-error         ignore server errors (5xx), do not handle them as "lost pings" --parameter stringArray   add one or more parameters to the query, in the form name:value -q, --quiet                   print less details